DataTalksClub/data-engineering-zoomcamp/README.md

   * Alternatives to components (S3/HDFS, Redshift, Snowflake etc.)
 * Orchestration (Airflow) -- 15 mins
   * Basics
-  * What is an Orchestration Pipeline
+    * What is an Orchestration Pipeline?
-  * ...
+    * What is a DAG?

 * Demo:
   * Setup: (15 mins)